KCKhoo/eda-airbnb-data/README.md

 <a id="licensing"></a>
 ## Licensing, Authors, and Acknowledgements
 All credit to Airbnb for providing the data.
-The Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/airbnb/seattle).
+The Licensing for the data and other descriptive information can be found at the Kaggle link available [here](https://www.kaggle.com/airbnb/seattle).
 Otherwise, feel free to use the code here as you would like!